-Several recent studies show that over-praising children can make them less able to handle adversity, less successful, and feel less confident.
+Several studies show that over-praising children can make them less able to handle adversity, less successful and less confident.
 The headlines are enough to scare and confuse parents trying to motivate their kids while also building and maintaining self-esteem.

 Those studies, though, didn’t say that we should stop praising children.
 They said we should be careful how we do it.
 Here are a few tips that might help:

 Praise the process instead of the results.
 Tom Lehrer, a math professor who was also a comedian back in the 1960s, joked that the key to new math was to understand what you’re doing rather than to get the right answer.
 That’s a good approach with praise, even though it feels backward.

 Let’s compare two children – one gets A’s without trying, and one gets B’s by working hard.
 The parents of Mr. A tell him how smart he is, but he doesn’t receive praise for the process because he really doesn’t engage in it.
 Finally, he hits a class where he can’t breeze through; since he never learned to study, he’s suddenly lost and doesn’t feel so smart after all.
 He starts to believe his intelligence is a fraud, and he’s afraid other people will figure it out, too.
 His self-esteem dips and he stops challenging himself because he’s afraid to fail.

 Our B student, though, has to work for good grades.
 When he doesn’t understand something, he knows studying will help him get it.
 He’s learned to rely on the process of working hard; in the long run, he’ll end up with better grades than Mr. A. More importantly, he’ll feel better about himself because he learned tools to get what he wants – in this case, good grades.